John McCormack

 McCormack toured Australia in 1911 singing in La traviata, Faust, La bohème, Madama Butterfly, Tosca, Rigoletto for a total of at least 7 performances.

 In 1914, McCormack appeared in Paris with the Boston Opera Company for a total of 3 performances, singing in La bohème and Il barbiere di Siviglia.
-Finally, McCormack ended his operatic career in Monte Carlo during the 1921 and 1923 seasons singing in Tosca, Die Zauberflöte, Il barbiere di Siviglia, Madama Butterfly, Martha and La foire de Sorotchintzi for a total of 18 performances.
+Finally, McCormack ended his operatic career in Monte Carlo during the 1921 and 1923 seasons singing in Tosca, Die Zauberflöte, Il barbiere di Siviglia, Madama Butterfly, Martha and Sorochinskaja jarmarka/La foire de Sorotchintzi for a total of 18 performances.

 If we add all the performances McCormack sang in, we come to a total of approximately 260.
 Since we do not know what he did when he was in Italy for a short time at the beginning of his career, we probably can safely assume that McCormack sang a maximum of 300 operatic performances.
 This number is very small compared to the thousands of concerts he sang or to the over 2000 operatic performances both Caruso and Gigli took part in.

-Scott states in his book The Record of Singing (volume 2) that:
+Scott states in his book The record of singing (volume 2) that:

 His voice was a naturally high lyric tenor of a sweet and characteristic quality extending to top D. Had he elected on a career in ballads and ballad opera (...), he would have produced the upper tones, in the fashion we hear in the recordings of O'Mara, Coates, Beddoe ...
 But the examples of Caruso and the need to contrive a forceful effect in climaxes in say, the music of Cavaradossi and Turiddu (...) encouraged him to open the top notes and shout.
 As a result, the voice ascended with ease only to A; he could produce a B flat and a B natural but the quality was not consistent with the rest of the voice, while the top C and above was distinctly a gamble.
 The failure with the high notes was one of the factors (...) in bringing his operatic career to an ultimate conclusion in 1923 when he was not yet forty.
 Until his death, he only appeared in concerts and films.